emilepharand/Babilonia/README.md

 Keep in mind that ideas and expressions that Babilonia comes with can change at any time in a future update.
 That includes any change you make to them.
 However, any new ideas that you add will never be modified.

 ## An important caveat
 **Vocabulary** is only **one part** of language learning.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
 Learning languages requires a **variety of sources**.
 However, we believe that acquiring vocabulary is the single most important aspect of learning languages, which unlocks a world of possibilities.
-Babilonia aims to fulfill that goal in an efficient manner.

 ## How to use
 All you need is `node` and `Chromium` or `Firefox`.
 Grab the most recent release, unzip it, `cd` into the folder and execute `node index.cjs`.